microsoft/node-api-dotnet/Docs/dynamic-invoke.md

      will be placed there.
    - The `Microsoft.JavaScript.NodeApi.Generator` package reference enables automatic generation of TS type-definitions for the referenced assemblies.
-   - Change `NodeApiAssemblyJSModuleType` to `esm` if using ES modules.

    Build the project to restore the packages, place assemblies in the `bin` directory, and generate type definitions: